skladhe/SolAssignment/README.md

 5. Entity Framewor
 6. Language version C# 7.1
 # Solution Architecture
-8. The solution contains 5 projects as given below.
+The solution contains 5 projects as given below.
 	a.
 ProjAssignment  - This is the main project which contains business logic
 	b.
 ProjDAL - This project acts as DAL
 	c.
 ProjDB - This acts as the DB schema project
 	d.
 ProjSharedLib - This is shared library
 	e.
 ProjUnitTest - This contains all Unit tests
 9. NLog is used for logging.
    a.
-The log file is created @ in the {shortdate} folder of "bin" folder of ProjAssignment project
+The log file is created in the {shortdate} folder of "bin" folder of ProjAssignment project i.e. "ProjAssignment\bin\2021-01-07" in case of "ProjAssignment" project and
+   "ProjUnitTest\bin\2021-01-07" - in case of unit tests

 # Database diagram
   The database diagram is uploaded @ URL:  https://github.com/skladhe/SolAssignment/blob/master/Miscellaneous/EC%20Database%20diagram.PNG